shinybrar/skaha/docs/session.md

 # Session API

-The bread and butter of Skaha is the Session API.
-This API allows you to create, destroy, and get information about your sessions on the CANFAR Science Platform.
+!!! info "Overview"

----
+    The `Session` API is the core of Skaha, enabling you to create, manage, and destroy sessions on the CANFAR Science Platform.

 ::: skaha.session.Session
     handler: python